Hannity Gushed to Manafort: ‘Anything I Can Do to Help’

 Hannity even hinted at insider knowledge of attempts to retaliate against those involved in the Russia investigation.
 When Manafort said he hoped that then-Attorney General Jeff Sessions would appoint a new special counsel to investigate the Russia inquiry, Hannity texted “He has to [do] it [or else] he is gone.
 Talked to a friend.”

-While it’s unclear who Hannity talking about, he often speaks to Trump.
+While it’s unclear who Hannity was talking about, he often speaks to Trump.

+After the text messages were revealed on Friday, Hannity appeared to shrug them off, writing on Twitter that his views on the Russia investigation and Manafort “were made clear every day to anyone who listens to my radio show or watches my TV show.”

 Manafort is currently serving a 7.5-year prison sentence after he was found guilty of financial crimes by a Virginia jury and plead plead guilty to conspiracy to obstruct justice and defraud the United States in a separate D.C. case.